What is User Testing?

-- Moderated Usability Testing: n moderated usability testing, a facilitator (moderator) guides participants through a series of predefined tasks while observing their interactions with the product.
+- Moderated Testing: In moderated testing, a facilitator (moderator) guides participants through a series of predefined tasks while observing their interactions with the product.
 The moderator can ask questions, probe for insights, and ensure a controlled testing environment.

 Use Cases: This method is valuable for in-depth, qualitative insights, especially when you want to understand user thought processes and gather detailed feedback.
 It’s suitable for identifying usability issues, evaluating prototypes, and testing specific features.

-- Unmoderated Usability Testing: Unmoderated usability testing involves participants independently using the product without a moderator’s presence.
+- Unmoderated Testing: Unmoderated testing involves participants independently using the product without a moderator’s presence.
 Participants follow predefined tasks, and their interactions are recorded using specialized software.

 Use Cases: Unmoderated testing is cost-effective and efficient for collecting quantitative data from a larger number of participants.
 It’s suitable for remote testing, A/B testing, or when a facilitator’s presence is not feasible.